bulgantamiri/fibostackclient/doc/source/cli/man/openstack.rst

     The authentication plugin type to use when connecting to the Identity service.

-    If this option is not set, :program:`openstack` will attempt to guess the authentication method to use based on the other options.
+    If this option is not set, :program:`fibostack` will attempt to guess the authentication method to use based on the other options.

     If this option is set, its version must match